marcelm/cutadapt/doc/guide.rst

 The ``--rename`` option expects a *template string* such as ``{id} extra_info {adapter_name}`` as a parameter.
 It can contain regular text and placeholders that consist of a name enclosed in curly braces (``{placeholdername}``).
+The character sequence ``\t`` will be replaced by a tab character (this is currently the only allowed escape sequence).

 The read name will be set to the template string in which the placeholders are replaced with the actual values relevant for the current read.